 A little more focused description of the construction of the opening theme should not put off non-musicians since everything is ultimately transparent and accessible.
 The movement form is that of the Italian ritornello/concerto with a vigorous violin melody beginning and closing it.
 In between we hear fragmented versions of this striding theme in related keys (bars 38-46 and 59-64).

 The opening theme begins with a forceful two-bar phrase, repeated twice at lower pitches, at which point it soars upwards and becomes increasingly dispersive in nature.
 This seems, surely, to be a musical representation of the hand of God smiting His enemies followed by their scattering.

 In Bach's Obituary, written by CPE Bach and Agricola and published in 1754 mention is made of his distinctive melodies which are described as 'strange' and 'like no others'.
-This is a good example; scrupulously shaped and crafted, ranging over nearly three octaves and carried forward through jagged shapes whilst radiating an unprecedented vigour and all the time reflecting the imagery of the text.
+This is a good example; scrupulously shaped and crafted, ranging over nearly three octaves and carried forward through jagged shapes whilst radiating an unprecedented vigour; yet all the time reflecting the imagery of the text.

 The bass enters on an extended run of quavers on the word weicht----away----an imperious instruction to the evildoers to disperse.
 But the expression of the singer's line alters subtly as the textual meanings change; the words----Jesus comforts me----has a softer, less aggressive feel as does the phrase----after lamentations (He) brings back the joyousness of the shining sun (from bar 46).
 The lifts on the word scheinen---shining----provide further fleeting examples of musical pictures.